google-code-export/google-checkout-oscommerce/README.txt

 | Original State | New State  | Action                         |  Customer Notification    |
 | PENDING        | PROCESSING | charging the order             |  Processing order message |
 | PROCESSING     | DELIVERED  | marking the order for delivery |  Shipped order message    |

+You can add a Tracking Number in the state change from PROCESSING to DELIVERED.
+A text field and a combo with the shipping providers will be show when the order is in the PROCESSING state.

 Any comments added during state change will be sent to the buyer account page if you have selected the Notify Customer option.